VISIT OUR ART STORE ▶

 Step 6: Let It Dry Overnight

-Once the paper is fully taped, I lay the board flat and leave it to dry overnight.
+Once fully taped, the board is laid flat and left to dry overnight.

 By the next day, the paper is usually dry and flat.
-But if it still has a tiny buckle or two, I use a hair dryer to speed up the drying.
-After that, it becomes perfectly flat!
+If a slight buckle remains, a hair dryer can be used to finish the drying.
+After that, the sheet becomes perfectly flat.

-Once dry, the stretching process is done, and I can start painting with no worries at all!
+Once dry, the stretching process is complete and ready for painting.

 The stretching process is done